-- 702.34a Fear is an evasion ability. - 702.34b A creature with fear can't be blocked except by artifact creatures and/or black creatures.
-(See rule 509, "Declare Blockers Step.") - 702.34c Multiple instances of fear on the same creature are redundant.
+- 702.35a Fear is an evasion ability. - 702.35b A creature with fear can't be blocked except by artifact creatures and/or black creatures.
+(See rule 509, "Declare Blockers Step.") - 702.35c Multiple instances of fear on the same creature are redundant.

-702.35.
+702.36.
 Morph

-- 702.35a Morph is a static ability that functions in any zone from which you could play the card it's on, and the morph effect works any time the card is face down.
-"Morph [cost]" means "You may cast this card as a 2/2 face-down creature, with no text, no name, no subtypes, no expansion symbol, and no mana cost by paying {3} rather than paying its mana cost."
-(See rule 707, "Face-Down Spells and Permanents.") - 702.35b To cast a card using its morph ability, turn it face down.
-It becomes a 2/2 face-down creature card, with no text, no name, no subtypes, no expansion symbol, and no mana cost.
+702.36a Morph is a static ability that functions in any zone from which you could play the card it's on, and the morph effect works any time the card is face down.
+"Morph [cost]" means "You may cast this card as a 2/2 face-down creature, with no text, no name, no subtypes, and no mana cost by paying {3} rather than paying its mana cost."
+(See rule 707, "Face-Down Spells and Permanents.")

+- 702.36b To cast a card using its morph ability, turn it face down.
+It becomes a 2/2 face-down creature card, with no text, no name, no subtypes, and no mana cost.
 Any effects or prohibitions that would apply to casting a card with these characteristics (and not the face-up card's characteristics) are applied to casting this card.
 These values are the copiable values of that object's characteristics.
 (See rule 613, "Interaction of Continuous Effects," and rule 706, "Copying Objects.")
 Put it onto the stack (as a face-down spell with the same characteristics), and pay {3} rather than pay its mana cost.
 This follows the rules for paying alternative costs.
 You can use morph to cast a card from any zone from which you could normally play it.
 When the spell resolves, it enters the battlefield with the same characteristics the spell had.
-The morph effect applies to the face-down object wherever it is, and it ends when the permanent is turned face up. - 702.35c You can't cast a card face down if it doesn't have morph. - 702.35d If you have priority, you may turn a face-down permanent you control face up.
+The morph effect applies to the face-down object wherever it is, and it ends when the permanent is turned face up. - 702.36c You can't cast a card face down if it doesn't have morph. - 702.36d If you have priority, you may turn a face-down permanent you control face up.
 This is a special action; it doesn't use the stack (see rule 115).
 To do this, show all players what the permanent's morph cost would be if it were face up, pay that cost, then turn the permanent face up.
 (If the permanent wouldn't have a morph cost if it were face up, it can't be turned face up this way.)
 The morph effect on it ends, and it regains its normal characteristics.
-Any abilities relating to the permanent entering the battlefield don't trigger when it's turned face up and don't have any effect, because the permanent has already entered the battlefield.
+Any abilities relating to the permanent entering the battlefield don't trigger when it's turned face up and don't have any effect, because the permanent has already entered the battlefield. - 702.36e See rule 707, "Face-Down Spells and Permanents," for more information on how to cast cards with morph.